coreos/zincati/docs/usage/agent-identity.md

 # Agent identity

-Zincati agent tries to derive an unique identity for the machine it is running on, by introspecting the underlying OS and reading user configuration.
+Zincati agent tries to derive a unique identity for the machine it is running on by introspecting the underlying OS and reading user configuration.
 This includes assigning an ID and a group label specific to the agent, so that cluster-wide upgrades can be orchestrated via [phased rollouts][phased] and [lock-based][fleetlock-strategy] reboots.

 [phased]: auto-updates.md#phased-rollouts-client-wariness-canaries